Losing weight doesn't work? 3 features could be to blame - World Today Journal

 Measure fitness progress with body fat scales

-When you lose weight, changes in your body are not immediately visible, but a lot can happen “secretly” through regular training: with the help of body fat scales like those from Beurer (promotional link) you can analyze your body values and quickly notice progress.
+When you lose weight, a change in your body is not immediately visible, but a lot can happen “secretly” through regular training: with the help of body fat scales like those from Beurer (promotional link) you can analyze your body values and quickly notice progress.
 Body fat scales offer numerous advantages over normal scales and can often be combined with practical smartphone apps that motivate you to lose weight.

 Don’t miss out: You can find everything about health in the newsletter of our partner 24vita.de.